Clive Jenkins

 David Clive Jenkins (2 May 1926 – 22 September 1999) was a British trade union leader.
 "Organising the middle classes", his stated recreation in Who's Who, sums up both his sense of humour and his achievements in the British trade union movement.

 Early life

-He was born in Port Talbot, Glamorgan, Wales.
-His father was a railway worker, and his brother, Tom, became leader of the Transport Salaried Staffs' Association.
+Jenkins was born at 4, Maesycwrt Terrace, Port Talbot, Glamorgan, Wales, to David Samuel Jenkins and Miriam Harris, née Hughes.
+His father worked as a clerk for the Great Western Railway; the family lived in "austerity" in "a small terraced house with an outside toilet and 'no carpet, just coconut matting'"- it was only after his paternal grandfather died, leaving £40, that the family gained hot water and a bathroom, having previously shared the water used in an old zinc tub placed in front of the fire once a week.
+Jenkins's brother, Tom, became leader of the Transport Salaried Staffs' Association.
 On leaving Port Talbot County School in 1940 at the age of 14, when his father died, he started work in the laboratory at a metalworks and continued his education by taking evening classes at Swansea Technical College.
 Three years later, he was in charge of the lab.
 Two years after that, he was a night shift foreman.